ryanmio/kenya-nigeria-prep-hallucination-audit/docs/hallucination_supply_forecast.md

 ## Conclusion

 Our controlled experiment demonstrates that the contentious "forecasting supply needs" sentence is reproduced **only** when the sponsor's white-paper is provided, never when the cited scientific study is used.
-This is strong empirical evidence that the Comment's authors (or an assisting LLM) drew material from the Audere document and mis-attributed it to Balzer et al.
+This is strong empirical evidence that the Comment's authors (or an assisting LLM) drew material from the Audere document and mis-attributed it to Balzer.